Riedel12315/qingxia.github.io/_pages/about.md

 Research(研究)
 ======
 My research interests mainly lie in **Shape topology optimization in 3D printing** and **multi-scale multi-physics coupled computation**.
 My research interests also include computer vision on the digital twin, entropy analysis and numerical analysis.
 My main work is to project the physical models from real space to digital space for equivalent experiments, which can eliminate the environment and material cost constraints of real physical experiment.
-Since 2019, I have published **31 SCI** papers on the international academic journals such as *Comput.
+Since 2019, I have published **32 SCI** papers on the international academic journals such as *Comput.
 Methods Appl.
 Mech.
 Eng.,  J. Comput.
 Phys., Comput.
 Phys., Commun., Phys.
-Fluids, Pattern Recognit.*, **22** of them are included in **JCR Q1** journals.
+Fluids, Pattern Recognit.*, **23** of them are included in **JCR Q1** journals.

 News（新闻）
 ======
++ Dec 18, 2024.
+Our paper 'A second-order accurate numerical method with unconditional energy stability for the Lifshitz-Petrich equation on curved surfaces' authored by Xiaochuan Hu, **Qing Xia**, Binhu Xia, and Yibao Li has been accepted for publication in Applied Mathematical Letter.
++ Dec 03, 2024. **Qing Xia** received the doctoral project support from the National Natural Science Foundation of China.
 + Sep 11, 2024.
 Our paper 'On the adaption of biological transport networks affected by complex domains' authored by Yibao Li, Zhixian Lv, **Qing Xia**, has been accepted for publication in Physics of Fluids.
 + Sep 10, 2024.
 Our paper 'On the integrated 3D printing research for design, optimization and simulation within phase field framework' was selected as a Featured paper.[我们的文章“基于相场模型的3D打印设计-优化-仿真一体化研究”被评选为期刊精选文章](https://mp.weixin.qq.com/s?__biz=MzA4NDU5ODU0Mg==&mid=2247483927&idx=1&sn=e502c85b429687bf8264966b31b6a19d&chksm=9e769febdeb203ff7c84e546a4468ae1bed46f2b4c8a33aa52d60a41243c60da5db5ce7598fe&mpshare=1&scene=2&srcid=0910XouPkEjqKPVlbu1P0ato&sharer_shareinfo=48120b2f0b3827b37f42df607072ecfa&sharer_shareinfo_first=8c8d071437fcbfb931e1d9b84292f545#rd)
 + Sep 7, 2024. **Qing Xia**  was invited to attend the 2024 graduate admission ceremony of Xi'an Jiaotong University.[夏青参加2024级研究生新生典礼并发表演讲](https://news.xjtu.edu.cn/info/1219/213804.htm)